How To Become A Geopark

 - Financial and staff resources

-- Community capacity, people to develop and operate the geopark
+- Partners and stakeholders- Community capacity, people to develop and operate the geopark

 If the aspiring geopark passes the desktop evaluation, UNESCO will assign evaluators to conduct a site visit.
 They will be looking to see if the contents of the application can be verified on the ground.
 They will be looking for real leadership, partnership and community engagement.
 The geopark must have interesting geology large enough to influence sustainable development but not unmanageable.
 The aspiring geopark must demonstrate strong management, shared vision, community champions, terms of reference, and clear roles and responsibilities.